Round Oak Steel Terminal: Today's usage

 Trains arrive at the terminal from Llanwern steelworks and Margam.
 They are generally hauled by Class 60s, although the general replacement of this locomotive with Class 66 locomotives has meant the latter now appears just as often.

 There are seven services operating from the Terminal on all weekdays except Friday, where just four operate.

 There are no booked trains on a Saturday, but three trains operate on a Sunday.

 Additionally, a trial scrap train ran from the Terminal to Cardiff Tidal on 14 and 15 February 2007.
 This now runs when required, on Fridays from Moor Street Goods Yard.

 West Midlands Metro

 A regeneration project will see the former Round Oak station become part of the local tram network with the line reopening between Walsall, Dudley Port, Dudley and the Merry Hill Shopping Centre for trams on one track and for freight on the other.
 The freight trains would continue on past Brettel Lane station and on to the main line at Stourbridge Junction.
 The closed section of railway through Dudley is expected to re-open, as a combined West Midlands Metro tramway and a heavy rail line for goods trains.

-Train Services today

-Today, the following services operate Monday - Thursday: